- MEMBER LOG-IN

 - are in their final year of the Washington Accord Bachelor of Engineering, and

-- have completed the practical work requirement with an ACE New Zealand Member firm
+- have completed the practical work report with an ACE New Zealand Member firm

 Submit your Practical Work Report to your practical work coordinator at your university.
 They'll then review and submit up to six candidates for judging.
 Entry forms have been sent to your Work Coordinator.

 Details of the format and composition of the Practical Work Report are within your degree prescription.